build notes

 Common dependencies

-ssc needs boost version 1.75 or better, a recent copy of the ICU libraries (or #define NOICU), Microsoft’s GSL library (or #define NO_GSL), and a recent version of libcurl (note that libcurl requires an underlying thread–safe SSL library, or #define NOCURL).
-If you want to experiment with the still–in–development GUI version, #define WX, and you’ll need a recent version of wxWidgets.
-Usually, an Operating System’s package manager has appropriate versions ready to install.
+ssc needs boost version 1.75 or better, Microsoft’s GSL library (or #define NO_GSL), and, except for Windows, a recent version of the ICU libraries (or #define NOICU).
+To build the GUI version, #define WX, and you’ll need a recent version of wxWidgets (this may change).
+For signed output, install libreSSL, or an equivalent.
+Note that libreSSL is built into OpenBSD and Windows 11.
+An Operating System’s package manager often has appropriate versions ready to install.

 You may need to set these environment variables:

-- WX_ROOT: if you’re building the gui front end to ssc, you’ll need to install wxWidgets and set WX_ROOT to its installation directory.
+• WX_ROOT: if you’re building the gui front end to ssc, you’ll need to install wxWidgets and set WX_ROOT to its installation directory;

 hunspell